Melvin Maas: World War II

-During the World War II, Maas was recalled to the active service as Colonel and assigned to the staff of admiral William Halsey Jr. in summer 1941.
-He was later transferred to the staff of vice admiral Frank J. Fletcher, commander of Task Force 17.
+During World War II, Maas was recalled to active service as a Colonel and assigned to the staff of Admiral William Halsey Jr. in the summer of 1941.
+He was later transferred to the staff of Vice Admiral Frank J. Fletcher, commander of Task Force 17.
 Maas later participated in the Solomon Islands campaign with that unit.

-He was later transferred to the staff of South West Pacific Area Commander, general Douglas MacArthur, where he was appointed Marine Corps observer.
-Maas served under MacArthur in Australia and later participated in New Guinea campaign.
+He was later transferred to the staff of the South West Pacific Area Commander, General Douglas MacArthur, where he was appointed Marine Corps observer.
+Maas served under MacArthur in Australia and later participated in the New Guinea campaign.

-During the final phase of Battle of Milne Bay at the beginning of September 1942, Maas volunteered as observer and auxiliary gunner of the bomber plane for reconnaissance mission.
-During the eight hours lasting flight, he helped to disable enemy airdrome and participated in dropping of food and supplies to the isolated US Army outpost.
+During the final phase of the Battle of Milne Bay at the beginning of September 1942, Maas volunteered as an observer and auxiliary gunner on a bomber plane for a reconnaissance mission.
+During the eight-hour flight, he helped disable an enemy airdrome and participated in dropping food and supplies to an isolated US Army outpost.
 For his efforts during the mission, Maas was decorated by the army with the Silver Star on September 3, 1942.

-Maas continued to serve in the South Pacific until fall 1942, when he was ordered back to the United States for further duty in Congress.
+Maas continued to serve in the South Pacific until the fall of 1942, when he was ordered back to the United States for further duty in Congress.
 He was an unsuccessful candidate for reelection in 1944 to the 79th Congress and returned to active duty with the Marine Corps.
-He later participated in the Battle of Okinawa and was appointed Awasa Air Base commander in May 1945.
+He later participated in the Battle of Okinawa and was appointed commander of Awasa Air Base in May 1945.
 In this capacity, Maas was decorated with the Legion of Merit with Combat "V" for his efforts as base commander.
 He was subsequently wounded by an enemy bomb in the face.
-This caused permanent damage of his optic nerve that later led to his total blindness.
+This caused permanent damage to his optic nerve that later led to his total blindness.

 Postwar career

-Maas was special advisor to the House Naval Affairs Committee in 1946.
+Maas was a special advisor to the House Naval Affairs Committee in 1946.
 From 1947 to 1951, he was assistant to the chairman of the board of the Sperry Corporation in New York City.
 He retired from the Marine Corps on August 1, 1952, at the rank of major general.

 In 1949, he became a member of the President's Committee on Employment of the Physically Handicapped; he served as chairman from 1954 to 1964.
 He had been stricken with total blindness in August 1951.

 Maas was a resident of Chevy Chase, Maryland, until his death in Bethesda, Maryland, on April 13, 1964.
 He is buried in Arlington National Cemetery.